 Some people try to justify abortion by claiming that the result of conception, at least up to a certain number of days, cannot yet be considered a personal human life.

-But, in fact, from the time that the ovum is fertilized, a life is begun which is neither that of the father or the mother; it is rather the life of a new human being with his own growth.
+But, in fact, from the time that the ovum is fertilized, a life is begun which is neither that of the father nor the mother; it is rather the life of a new human being with his own growth.
 It would never be made human if it were not human already.

 In other words, even if the presence of a spiritual soul cannot be ascertained by science, science does show us when the human being’s life begins and, because we know the human being is a unified totality, we must ask ourselves how could a human individual not be a human person?

-The Church has always taught and continues to teach that the result of human procreation, from the first moment of its existence, must be guaranteed that unconditional respect which is morally due to the human being in his or her totality and unity as body and spirit.
+The Church has always taught and continues to teach that the result of human procreation, from the first moment of its existence, must be guaranteed that unconditional respect that is morally due to the human being in his or her totality and unity as body and spirit.

-Hylomorphism — a human being is not composed of two different substances (dualism), but rather is a single individual composite substance of a rational nature
+- Hylomorphism: A human being is not composed of two different substances (dualism), but rather is a single individual composite substance of a rational nature

-the rational soul is not a “thing” itself separate from the human body or vice versa
+- The rational soul is not a “thing” itself separate from the human body or vice versa

-the material body and immaterial soul of a human being must always exist coextensively from the beginning of a human being’s existence
+- The material body and immaterial soul of a human being must always exist coextensively from the beginning of a human being’s existence

-the word person does not refer just to the rational part of the soul, nor to the whole soul alone, but to the entire composite human substance
+- The word person does not refer just to the rational part of the soul, nor to the whole soul alone, but to the entire composite human substance

-If there is a human body whose cells possess 46 chromosomes (give or take) and specifically human cells, tissues and organs continuously unfold, then there must also simultaneously be a human soul that is directing those specifically human biological functions and activities.
+If there is a human body whose cells possess 46 chromosomes (give or take) and specifically human cells, tissues, and organs continuously unfold, then there must also simultaneously be a human soul that is directing those specifically human biological functions and activities.
 Thus, from the beginning of his or her existence, the human embryo is a person, whose rights and protections may not be violated for any greater good.

 HUMAN EMBRYO/STEM CELL RESEARCH